 Talk about a power trio!
 Maybe the key in keeping your band together for a long time is limiting the number of people involved?
 Teignmouth trio Muse formed in 1994, when vocalist and guitarist Matt Bellamy tried out for drummer Dominic Howard’s old band, Carnage Mayhem, swiftly rebranding as Gothic Plague and asking Chris Wolstenholme to join as bassist.
 A few more name and image changes later and Muse were on their way, working towards debut album Showbiz in 1999.
 Laughable as it is now, they were initially dismissed in some quarters as Radiohead copyists.
 The fact that they’ve evolved so much since then and they’re absolutely huge today is testament to their staying power.

 Legend has it that when Butch Vig first tried poaching Shirley Manson from her old band Angelfish, she had no idea he was the man behind the production desk on Nirvana’s Nevermind.
 She would come to know him very well, however, over the course of the next couple of decades in fact, as she proved to be the missing puzzle piece in his own creative endeavour, Garbage.
-Alongside multi-instrumentalists Steve Marker and Duke Erikson, the quartet have been going strong for 25 years now.
+Alongside multi-instrumentalists Steve Marker and Duke Erikson, the quartet have been going strong for over 25 years.

 Is this one cheating?
 It is a band of only two members – co-vocalists and guitarists Jack Black and Kyle Gass, after all.
 But hey, they are a band and they did start out in 1994.
 The duo came into the world as a comedy rock pair and their first forays into the world of rocking comically were consigned to TV spots prior to 2001’s self-titled debut album, but bands from the ’90s who are still going and kept their original line-up together are such a rare breed, we’re having this one.
 Allow us.

 From the ridiculous to the sublime.
-Or maybe more accurately, the sublimely ridiculous, given how much of what Shellac does treads that finest of lines.
+Or maybe more accurately, the sublimely ridiculous, given how much of what Shellac do treads that finest of lines.
 Another trio (there’s something in this) and another band started by musicians who also worked behind the scenes on other records – note how careful we are not to fall foul of saying the word ‘producer’ here – the brilliant noise of Shellac has been clanging with mischievous glee since all the way back in 1992, in Chicago, Illinois.

 Explosions In The Sky